Cybersecurity Strategy: Finding the Crux

 Finding the Crux

 Security leaders often encounter narratives that lead to inaction.
-Common examples:
+These don’t need to be argued—they need to be displaced.

-Rather than confronting these narratives directly, progress comes from reshaping the conditions that sustain them—reframing the discussion, establishing influence points, and broadening the definition of success to guide decision-making and shift momentum.
+Progress comes not from confronting them directly, but from reshaping the conditions that sustain them: reframing the discussion, establishing points of influence, and broadening the definition of success to guide decisions and shift momentum.

 Shaping Perceptions and Decisions

-Security strategies often fail because they try to get executives to care about security on security’s terms.
-But leaders don’t need to understand security in that way or security’s strategy—they need to see security as natural part of the decisions they already make to achieve their goals.
+Security strategies often fail because they try to make executives care about security on security’s terms.
+But leaders don’t need to understand security that way—or adopt its strategy.
+They need to see it as a natural part of the decisions they already make to achieve their goals.

-Instead of asking for explicit alignment, this approach shapes the conditions that influence leadership decisions over time.
-The goal isn’t to force cybersecurity onto the agenda but to ensure it becomes part of business conversations without friction.
+Rather than ask for explicit alignment, this approach shapes the conditions that influence leadership decisions over time.
+The goal isn’t to force cybersecurity onto the agenda, but to make it part of business conversations—without friction.

-Instead of forcing change through top-down mandates, this approach ensures security is present in ways that influence decisions naturally.
+Instead of trying to force change through authorized or extracted top-down mandates, this approach ensures security is present in ways that influence decisions naturally.
 The outcome?
 Leaders don’t need to adopt a cybersecurity mindset—they simply make decisions where security is already accounted for.
-Frequent examples:

 • Shift how cybersecurity shows up—so it aligns with leadership priorities, risk trade-offs, and operational decisions.